ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 There’s nothing new or ground-breaking about the motor.
 It’s similar in design and functionality to something like a Bafang hub motor – it uses tried and tested hub motor technology that’s been around for years.
 It’s the way the technology has been packaged, making an e-bike conversion kit for the masses.

-Another really great thing about the Swytch conversion kit is the light weight.
+Another great thing about the Swytch conversion kit is the light weight.
 A lot of e-bike kits can add a fair bit of weight to your bike, but the Swytch has been designed to be very light indeed.
 The motor itself only weighs in at 1.5kg and the total package (including battery pack) weighs just over 3kg, making it one of the lightest e-bike conversion kits currently on the market.

 Will the Swytch e-bike conversion kit fit any bike?